petya-/recommendation-system/README.md

 Database design and implementation assignment.
 Copenhagen School of Design and Technology.
 October 2018

 ### Creating the database and the schema
->run the following command in psql
+>run the following command from your terminal.
+Make sure you have PostgreSQL installed and the right path to the pgsql file
 ```
 psql -U postgres postgres -f C:/path/to/setupDB.pgsql
 ```